jumbosushi/jumboblog/content/blog/2025-09-05-hugo-migration.md

 Michael Welford's ["Responsive image management with Hugo"][image-blog-post] goes much beyond my basic implementation if you want to expand on it.

-Using the simple image processing allowed one of my image-heavy posts to reduce total image size from 673 KB to 176 KB total, which is a 73% reduction!
+Using the simple image processing allowed one of my image-heavy posts to reduce total image size from 673 KB to 176 KB, which is a 73% reduction!

 ## Comment system